 Temperature value blinks if desired temperature is not reached or not stable.
-Pressure value blinks if gas pressure is lower than 3.0bar.
+Pressure value blinks if gas pressure is lower than 3.0bar (HPLC or CC detector models) or 2.0 for the FLASH detector model.

 When the button is pressed; the Signal Offset screen (Figure 3-3), which is used to select the desired offset is displayed.